Your first thought when you look at Cobra’s Curse in Busch Gardens will be “WHOA!”

 It is quite exhilarating to be propelled across 2,100 feet of twists and turns at a speed of 40 miles per hour.
 But that is a little tame for Busch Gardens isn’t it?

-Therefore, Busch Gardens decided to spin its passengers around while they were still on the ride about 70 feet up in the air.
+So, Busch Gardens decided to spin its passengers around while they were still on the ride about 70 feet up in the air.

 The screams coming from the ride were confirmation that this was a great family addition to the roller coaster lineup.